yangyutu/llm_book.github.io/_sources/docs/chapter_rag/basic_rag.md

 scale: 70%
 name: chapter_rag_fig_promptagator_demo
 ---
 Illustration of PROMPTAGATOR, which generates synthetic data using LLM.
 Synthetic data, after consistency filtering, is used to train a retriever in labeled data scarcity domain.
-Image from {cite:p}`chapter_rag_fig_promptagator_demo`.
+Image from {cite:p}`dai2022promptagator`.
 ```